Differential Cohomology: Categories, Characteristic Classes, and Connections

 A real analogue of this theorem provides lifts of the Pontryagin classes.

-\begin{rmk} Note that differential cohomology $\H^i(-;\bb{Z}(j))$ is bigraded.
+\begin{remark} Note that differential cohomology $\H^i(-;\bb{Z}(j))$ is bigraded.
 The differential lifts of characteristic classes discussed in \cref{WorkofFreedHopkins} live in bidegree where $i=j$.
 We refer to these classes as ``on-diagonal."
 The classes defined in \cref{LiftsofChernClasses} live in bidegree where $i=2j$, and we call these ``off-diagonal" classes.
-Notationally, for a class $c$, we use $\hat{c}$ to denote an on-diagonal differential lift and $\tilde{c}$ for an off-diagonal lift. \end{rmk}
+Notationally, for a class $c$, we use $\hat{c}$ to denote an on-diagonal differential lift and $\ctilde$ for an off-diagonal lift. \end{remark}

-As an application of this construction, in \cref{VirasoroAlgebra} we explain how a differential lift of the first Pontryagin class $\tilde{p}_1\in\H^4(\BSL(\RR);\ZZ(2))$ can be used to produce the Virasoro group.
+As an application of this construction, in \cref{VirasoroAlgebra} we explain how a differential lift of the first Pontryagin class $\ptilde_1\in\H^4(\BSL(\RR);\ZZ(2))$ can be used to produce the Virasoro group.
 The Virasoro group is a certain central extension of $\Diffplus(\Circ)$ by $\Uup_1$,

 The construction of $\Vir$ uses the fiber integration for differential cohomology covered in \cref{FiberIntegration} and pullback along the classifying map of a certain bundle.
 This process is outlined in \cref{LiftsofChernClasses} and covered in depth in \cref{VirasoroAlgebra}.
 Note that there are multiple lifts of $p_1$ to differential cohomology.
-We obtain criterion for which lift $\tilde{p}_1$ could correspond to the Virasoro algebra central extension, but we do not pin down which lift works.
+We obtain criterion for which lift $\ptilde_1$ could correspond to the Virasoro algebra central extension, but we do not pin down which lift works.